Skip to Main Content

 License Application Process

-Massachusetts law also prohibits any person from using a FID or a license to carry for the purpose of purchasing a firearm for the unlawful use of another, or for resale of a firearm, or giving a firearm to, an unlicensed person.15
+Massachusetts law also prohibits any person from using a FID or a license to carry for the purpose of purchasing a firearm for the unlawful use of another, or for resale of a firearm, or giving a firearm to, an unlicensed person.18

-A procedure to relinquish a person’s firearm license and weapons after they become legally disqualified from keeping firearms is detailed in Mass.
+The licensing authority is required to revoke or suspend an individual’s card or license if the individual becomes prohibited at a later time.21 The procedure to relinquish a person’s firearm license and weapons after they become legally disqualified from keeping firearms is detailed in Mass.
 Gen. Laws ch.
 140, § 129D.

 MEDIA REQUESTS